Kazakhstan: Literature

-Other notable bards include Kaztugan Žyrau, Žiembet Žyrau, Axtamberdy Žyrau, and Buxar Žyrau Kalkamanuly, who was an advisor to Ablai Khan, and whose works have been preserved by Mäšhür Žüsip Köpeev.
+Other notable bards include Kaztugan Jyrau, Jiembet Jyrau, Axtamberdy Jyrau, and Buxar Jyrau Kalkamanuly, who was an advisor to Ablai Khan, and whose works have been preserved by Mäšhür Jüsip Köpeev.
 Er Targhın and Alpamıs are two of the most famous examples of Kazakh literature to be recorded in the 19th century.
 The Book of Dede Korkut and Oguz Name (a story of an ancient Turkic king Oghuz Khan) are the most well-known Turkic heroic legends.
 Initially created around the 9th century CE, they were passed on through generations in oral form.
 The legendary tales were recorded by Turkish authors in 14–16th centuries C.E.

 The preeminent role in the development of modern literary Kazakh belongs to Abai Qunanbaiuly (Абай Құнанбайұлы, sometimes Russified to Abay Kunanbayev, Абай Кунанбаев) (1845–1904), whose writings did much to preserve Kazakh folk culture.
 Abai's major work is The Book of Words (қара сөздері, Qara sözderi), a philosophical treatise and collection of poems where he criticises Russian colonial policies and encourages other Kazakhs to embrace education and literacy.
 The literary magazines Ay Qap (published between 1911 and 1915 in Arabic script) and Qazaq (published between 1913 and 1918) played an important role in the development of the intellectual and political life among early 20th-century Kazakhs.

 Music

 The modern state of Kazakhstan is home to the Kazakh State Kurmangazy Orchestra of Folk Instruments, the Kazakh State Philharmonic Orchestra, the Kazakh National Opera and the Kazakh State Chamber Orchestra.
 The folk instrument orchestra was named after Kurmangazy Sagyrbayuly, a famous composer and dombra player from the 19th century.
 The Musical-Dramatic Training College, founded in 1931, was the first institute of higher education for music.
 Two years later, the Orchestra of Kazakh Folk Musical Instruments was formed.

 The Foundation Asyl Mura is archiving and publishing historical recordings of great samples of Kazakh music both traditional and classical.
 The leading conservatoire is in Almaty, the Qurmanghazy Conservatoire.
 It competes with the national conservatoire in Astana, Kazakhstan's capital.

 When referring to traditional Kazakh music, authentic folklore must be separated from "folklorism".
 The latter denotes music executed by academically trained performers who aim at preserving the traditional music for coming generations.
 As far as can be reconstructed, the music of Kazakhstan from the period before a strong Russian influence consists of instrumental music and vocal music.
 Instrumental music, with the pieces ("Küy") being performed by soloists.
-Text is often seen in the background (or "program") for the music, as a lot of Küy titles refer to stories.
+Text is often seen in the background (or "program") for the music, as many Küy titles refer to stories.
 Vocal music, either as part of a ceremony such as a wedding (mainly performed by women), or as part of a feast.
 Here we might divide into subgenres: epic singing, containing not only historical facts, but as well the tribe's genealogy, love songs, and didactic verses; and as a special form the composition of two or more singers in public (Aitys), of dialogue character and usually unexpectedly frankly in content.